tkn-tub/ns3-gym/doc/tutorial/source/building-topologies.rst

   NetDeviceContainer csmaDevices;
   csmaDevices = csma.Install (csmaNodes);

-Next, we are going to create the nodes that will be part of the Wifi network.
+Next, we are going to create the nodes that will be part of the Wi-Fi network.
 We are going to create a number of "station" nodes as specified by the command line argument, and we are going to use the "leftmost" node of the point-to-point link as the node for the access point.